google-marketing-solutions/adios/README.md

 You can use it as folows:

-1. Ensure that there is a set `Validated DIR` in the configuration Spreadsheet
+1. Ensure that there is a set `Validated DIR` in the configuration Spreadsheet (e.g. `VALIDATED`)

+    This is the name for the directory in the GCS bucket, where approved images will be saved.
+Disapproved images will be saved to the directory specified in `Disapproved DIR`.

 1. In the Spreadsheet, open Extensions > Apps Script